elaye/spirograph/README.md

 This small openFrameworks program allows you to make spirograph figures.

-More information about spirograph and this program [here](https://elaye.github.io/openframeworks/2015/03/12/spirograph.html){:target="_blank"}.
+More information about spirograph and this program <a href="https://elaye.github.io/openframeworks/2015/03/12/spirograph.html" target="_blank">here</a>.

 Installation
 ------------